 “It is the only way in which it can progress.
 Reason also provides external standards of truth, often, for instance, from empirical evidence.
 This helps take personal animosity out of debates in that disputes over the interpretation of external evidence are normally less abrasive than those between human beings struggling to assert or maintain their personal authority.
 History suggests that conflicts between religions tend to be more destructive than those between scientists!
+[This may need qualifications, as we approach the end of the first quarter of our 21st century].
 In this sense, the price to pay for the assumption that there can be doctrinal certainty has been a heavy one.”
-(My emphasis throughout).
+(My emphasis).

-And this is the stumbling block of the new tanshumanist dystopia: there can be no tolerance whatsoever, let alone true progress for humanity, only bondage and enslavement.
-In contemporary Western constitutional societies, all of which are rooted in, partly classical heritage, but mostly judeo-christian paradigms, this state of affairs can be fully categorized as Evil.
-Not a simple deviation of political or economic/financial standards, but a fully recognizable symbolic category in itself: Evil.
+And this is the stumbling block of the new transhumanist dystopia: there can be no tolerance whatsoever, let alone true progress for humanity, only bondage and enslavement.
+In contemporary Western constitutional societies, all of which are rooted in partly classical heritage, partly Judaeo-Christian paradigms this state of affairs can be fully categorized as Evil.
+Not a simple deviation of political or economic and financial standards, but a fully recognizable symbolic category in itself: Evil.

 Humans, our new demigods appear to conceive, are cattle and stock.
 Animals as such in which no empathy or effort should be invested other than the immediately and egotistically profitable; ironically the true antithesis of the philanthropic inclination the overtakers preach with a rather macabre dissonance.
 Our earthly lords have nevertheless promoted us humans from a needles hindrance to an upgradable merchandise; still useless feeders, but now also laboratory rats in the brand-new experiment of the coming and hellishly planned utopia of a new transformed humanity.
 A new dawn of no-men and dreamed-of demons.